isomerpages/nlb-biblioasia/_holding-area/Theemithi: A Look at the Full Cycle of Rituals Behind the Festival of Firewalking.md

 The volunteer in the role of Arjunan ascends the pole after reciting an invocation in Tamil.
 The proceedings conclude with a circumambulatory procession around the temple grounds, which ends at the shrine of Draupadi.

 ![](/images/Vol%2018%20Issue%203/Theemithi/6_Arjunan.png)
-<div style="background-color: white;"> The processional icons of Draupadi and Arjunan decorated elaborately for the Malaiyithudal, or engagement ceremony, at the Sri Mariamman Temple, 2021. <i>Courtesy of the Hindu Endowments Board.</i></div>
+<div style="background-color: white;"> <i>Arjunan Thabasu</i> at the Sri Mariamman Temple, 2021.
+The ritual involves Arjunan climbing the <i>thabasu maram</i> (which represents a bael tree) where he meditates to receive a weapon called <i>pasupastra</i> from Siva.
+Pictured here is the volunteer Kumaran, who has assumed the role of Arjunan for around four years now.  <i>Courtesy of the Hindu Endowments Board.</i></div>

 In the 1970s, the re-enactment of Arjunan Thabasu took place after the sacrifice of Aravan, during the battle of Kurukshetra between the Pandavas and the Kauravas, a central element in the Mahabharatam.[^15] It is not known when this ritual was moved to earlier in the cycle, to reflect Arjunan’s penance occuring before the battle.